jcgoble3/gmail-bundling/README.md

 MIT License

-## The content below here is the remains of the README from the original extension I forked.
+## The content below here is approximately the remains of the README from the original extension I forked.
 I'm keeping it around as I may make use of some of it.

 --------------------------------------

 ## Features

 - Bundle emails by label and category
-- Group emails by date (today, yesterday, this month, etc)
 - Display emails sent to yourself with subject "Reminder" as reminders
-- Calendar events displayed in a small card, with inline responses

 ## Extension Options